azsao/yankee.dwm/README.md

 <details>
   <summary><strong>Mandatory</strong></summary>

-These programs are necessary inorder to ensure a proper installation of the configuration file All instances can be found within the AUR
+These programs are necessary inorder to ensure a proper installation of the configuration file.
+All instances can be found within the AUR.
 *This does not apply to those who followed the optional installation guide*

 - xorg